-The InMotion program in Seattle targeted two neighborhoods to increase BRT ridership.
-The program helped increase workers, policies to manage parking, car sharing, and customized information on transportation options for new residents and employees.
-This very targeted approach, similar to efforts by employers, has been shown to be highly effective.
+VTA and its member agencies could test numerous interventions, including bike sharing, improved pedestrian and bicycle signage, transit passes for residents and workers, policies to manage parking, car sharing, and customized information on transportation options for new residents and employees.
+This very targeted approach, similar to efforts by employers, has been shown to be highly effective.47

-15. Support transportation demand management into and out of Santa Clara County.
+Support transportation demand management into and out of Santa Clara County.

 Twenty-four percent of trips in Santa Clara County originate outside the county.
 SPUR recommends working with partners outside the county to provide cohesive marketing and other solutions to shift those trips away from the single-occupant car.
 Specific corridors include highways I-680, I-880, I-280 and I-101; the El Camino Real; and BART and Caltrain routes.
-One such strategy would be to actively market the Capitol Corridor train to travelers on I-880 or the ACE train to commuters on I-680.
+48 One such strategy would be to actively market the Capitol Corridor train to travelers on I-880 or the ACE train to commuters on I-680.
 Transit services run by other operators should not be viewed as competition to VTA's transit service but rather as another way to deliver customers to VTA transit and reduce car demand on the county's roads.